WSULib/pyocfl/README.md

 Perhaps we also pause to reflect that typing pairtree directory structures by hand is not fun (though tab completion helps and is encouraged).
 Thankfully, we can use the origianl identifier of the Object we created to select it.
 And, then, reconcile this new `v2` version we just created.

-Back from the python shell, let's load the Storage Root and Object if the shell had been closed and/or to demonstrate retrieving pre-made Storage Roots and Objects
+Back from the python shell, let's load the Storage Root and Object if the shell had been closed and/or to demonstrate retrieving pre-made Storage Roots and Objects:

 ```
 # get Storage Root
 sr = OCFLStorageRoot('test_data/goober')